kkalininMI/CECscraper/README.md

      edit(data_uiks_merged$data)

-Note that this is the decription of one of the webscrapping "paths":  to address your webscraping needs you can use any path and any sequence of functions as long as they are logically consistent.
-For instance, we could start webscrapping a bit differently:
+Note that we've just described only one webscraping path.
+We might also want to set up an alternative path as long as it is logically consistent.
+For instance, we could implement our webscraping task in a slightly different fashion:

     root_url <- "http://www.vybory.izbirkom.ru/region/izbirkom?action=show&vrn=27720002327736&region=77&prver=0&pronetvd=null".